KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a XAML writer (such as the System.Xaml.XamlObjectWriter class) encounters an error while attempting to produce object graphs from a XAML node stream.

-    throw [System.Xaml.XamlObjectWriterException]::New("a XAML writer (such as the System.Xaml.XamlObjectWriter class) encounters an error while attempting to produce object graphs from a XAML node stream.")
+    throw [System.Xaml.XamlObjectWriterException]::New('a XAML writer (such as the System.Xaml.XamlObjectWriter class) encounters an error while attempting to produce object graphs from a XAML node stream.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xaml.XamlObjectWriterException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xaml.XamlObjectWriterException.aspx)